 Not at this time.
 Average Visitor Duration is an algorithm we are working on for a future release in Vea.

-Can you have sensors that count total traffic at the entrance and sensors that count traffic within the building?
+Can you have sensors that count total traffic at the entrance and ones that count traffic within the building?

 Yes.
-We classify the sensors as either perimeter sensors, typically at exterior doors, or interior sensors for interior spaces.
-You can set the sensors to remove counts, for example if one person leaves the first floor and goes to the second floor, Vea will remove a count from the first floor’s occupancy and add a count to the second floor’s occupancy.
+We classify as either perimeter sensors, typically at exterior doors, or interior for interior spaces.
+You can set it to remove counts, for example if one person leaves the first floor and goes to the second floor, Vea will remove a count from the first floor’s occupancy and add a count to the second floor’s occupancy.

 Do you accept purchase orders?